tact-lang/tact-language-server/CONTRIBUTING.md

     yarn fmt:check
     ```

-It's recommended to set up your editor to automatically format code on save and to install an ESLint plugin for
+We recommend configuring your editor to format code on save and installing an ESLint plugin for real-time linting
-real-time feedback.
+feedback.

 ## Pre-commit Hooks

 This project uses [Husky](https://typicode.github.io/husky/) to manage pre-commit hooks.
-The hooks are configured to run
+These hooks automatically run
-linters and formatters before each commit to ensure code quality and consistency.
-The setup is triggered by the
+linters and formatters before each commit, helping to maintain code quality and consistency.
+Husky is set up via the
 `postinstall` script in `package.json`.